mwelzl/draft-iccrg-pacing/draft-welzl-iccrg-pacing.md

 informative:

+  RFC9002:

+  VL87:
+    title: "Hashed and hierarchical timing wheels: data structures for the efficient implementation of a timer facility"
+    author:
+      -
+        ins: G. Varghese
+      -
+        ins: T. Tauck
+    date: 1987-11-01
+    seriesinfo:
+      DOI: 10.1145/37499.37504

 --- abstract

 Applications or congestion control mechanisms can produce bursty traffic which can cause unnecessary queuing and packet loss.
-To reduce the burstiness of traffic, the concept of evenly spacing out the traffic from a data sender over a round-trip time known as Pacing has been used in many transport protocol implementations.
+To reduce the burstiness of traffic, the concept of evenly spacing out the traffic from a data sender over a round-trip time known as "Pacing" has been used in many transport protocol implementations.
 This document gives an overview of Pacing and how some known Pacing implementations work.

 --- middle

 # Introduction

+Applications commonly generate either bulk data (e.g. files) or bursts of data (e.g. segments of media) that transport protocols deliver into the network based on congestion control algorithms.

-RFCs describing congestion control generally refer to congestion window (cwnd) as an upper limit for the number of unacknowledged packets a sender is allowed to emit.
+RFCs describing congestion control generally refer to a congestion window (cwnd) state variable as an upper limit for either the number of unacknowledged packets or bytes that a sender is allowed to emit.
 This limits the sender's transmission rate at the granularity of a round-trip time (RTT).
-If the sender transmits the entire cwnd sized data in an instant, this can results in unnecessarily high queuing and eventually packet losses at the bottleneck.
+If the sender transmits the entire cwnd sized data in an instant, this can result in unnecessarily high queuing and eventually packet losses at the bottleneck.
 Such consequences are detrimental to users' applications in terms of both responsiveness and goodput.
 To solve this problem, the concept of pacing was introduced.
 Pacing allows to send the same cwnd sized data but spread it across a round-trip time more evenly.

 Congestion control specifications always allow to send less than the cwnd, or temporarily emit packets at a lower rate.
 Accordingly, it is in line with these specifications to pace packets.
 Pacing is known to have advantages -- if some packets arrive at a bottleneck as a burst (all packets being back-to-back), loss can be more likely to happen than in a case where there are time gaps between packets (e.g., when they are spread out over the RTT).
 It also means that pacing is less likely to cause any sudden, ephemeral increases in queuing delay.
 Since keeping the queues short reduces packet losses, pacing can also yield higher goodput by reducing the time lost in loss recovery.